Melomario57/Melomario57/README.md

 ## 🤔About me:

--:trophy: I've concluded a web development program.
+- :trophy: I've concluded a web development program.

--🌱Collaborating in the development of a fullstack E-Comerce website for Gemstones.
+- 🌱Collaborating in the development of a fullstack E-Comerce website for Gemstones.

--🌱Building some projects using HTML, CSS, JS, React, NodeJs and Express.
+- 🌱Building some projects using HTML, CSS, JS, React, NodeJs and Express.

--🌱Concluding an udemy course by bulding intercative websites with Js, MySql, Sass and Php.
+- 🌱Concluding an udemy course by bulding intercative websites with Js, MySql, Sass and Php.

--💁🏻‍♂️I enjoy following and meet people who are working in the tech industry.
+- 💁🏻‍♂️I enjoy following and meet people who are working in the tech industry.

 <h2> Tools and Skills <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 32px> </h2>